The Chinese market, characteristics, and potential.

 Chinese search engine and SEO

 The Chinese netizen uses Baidu, the reference search engine in China, it is common to check out blogs to increase knowledge about a brand, for example.
-Thus, he is interested in both the brand itself, and also to consumer returns that have been using this product.
+Thus, he is interested in both the brand itself and also in consumer returns that have been using this product.

-Feel be free to ask any information or quotation.
+Feel free to ask for any information or quotation.